-There are a total of 64 games at the FIFA World Cup, and below you'll find the best World Cup 2022 Betting Odds from a selection of Canada's top sportsbooks right here.
+There historically are a total of 64 games at the FIFA World Cup, though an expanded format could come to the upcoming 2026 tournament.
+Below you’ll find the best World Cup 2026 Betting Odds from a selection of Canada’s top sportsbooks right here.

 World Cup Football Betting